 1. The City Center

 Average Rental Price: $ 1,699

-Composed mostly of medium-sized to large-sized single-family homes, the real estate in the City Center is long-established.
+Composed mostly of medium-sized to large-sized single-family homes, the homes in the City Center are long-established.
 These properties were mostly constructed in the ’70s to late ’90s.
 The vacancy rate of properties in the Gulf Breeze City Center is only 2.7%, meaning that most of the properties are occupied.

 Most of the residents in the Gulf Breeze City Center are wealthy and well-educated professionals.
 This neighborhood is the preferred residential area of most executives and their families.